jdiazpena/gemcap/README.md

 The "meson test" command compiles the programs and runs self-tests that will take about 5-10 minutes on a laptop or about half and hour on a Raspberry Pi 4.

+## create equilibrium simulation

+It's necessary to have an equilibrium simulation to provide quiescent background conditions.

 ### setup grid

-Setup the simulation grid by running the `model_setup_*.m` script (from WSL if using Windows) This creates files under inputs/:
+Setup the simulation grid by running the `model_setup_eq?d.m` script, which creates files under `inputs/`:

 * ?D_eq_ICs.dat
 * simgrid.dat